Allied Democratic Forces insurgency: 2007

-March

 During March 2007, the UPDF engaged ADF groups in multiple firefights, killing at least 46 in Bundibugyo and Mubende districts.
-The biggest battle occurred on March 27, when the UPDF faced an estimated 60 ADF troops and killed 34, including three senior commanders.
+The biggest battle occurred on 27 March, when the UPDF faced an estimated sixty ADF troops and killed 34, including three senior commanders.
 The UPDF claimed to have retrieved numerous weapons as well as documents that tie the ADF to the LRA.

-April

-On 13 April 2007, the UPDF and ADF engaged in an intense battle inside the Semuliki National Park, near the upscale Semliki Lodge tourist destination.
+On 13 April, the UPDF and ADF engaged in an intense battle inside the Semuliki National Park, near the upscale Semliki Lodge tourist destination.

-December

-On 4 December 2007, 200 ADF and NALU militants surrendered to Ugandan authorities.
+On 4 December, two hundred ADF and NALU militants surrendered to Ugandan authorities.

 2008

-May

 Ceasefire and amnesty talks between the government of Uganda and the ADF were held in Nairobi starting in May 2008.
 Negotiations were complicated by the fragmentation of the ADF's leadership.
 Non-combatant dependents of the ADF were repatriated to Uganda by the IOM.
 At least 48 ADF fighters surrendered and were given amnesty.
 As the threat from the LRA in the DRC waned, the UPDF put increasing focus on the ADF as a reason for UPDF personnel to remain in the DRC.

 2012

-Between February 2012 to March 2012, over 60 ADF insurgents were arrested within Uganda.
+Between February to March 2012, over sixty ADF insurgents were arrested within Uganda.
+Between November 2012 and November 2013, ADF carried out 300 kidnappings.

 2013

-January

-On 24 January 2013, insurgents tortured and later executed 13 people who were previously abducted from the city of Oicha, North Kivu.
+On 24 January 2013, insurgents tortured and later executed thirteen people abducted from the city of Oicha, North Kivu.

-April

-In April 2013, it was reported that ADF started a recruitment campaign in Kampala and other parts of the country.
-Citing a defector from ADF, "allAfrica" reported that some 10 new recruits joined ADF forces every day.
+In April, it was reported that ADF started a recruitment campaign in Kampala and other parts of the country.
+Citing a defector from ADF, "allAfrica" reported that some ten new recruits joined ADF forces every day.

-July

-In July 2013, the ADF renewed its fighting in the Congolese district of Beni.
-According to the UN Radio Okapi, the ADF together with the NALU, fought a pitched battle with the FARD, briefly taking the towns of Mamundioma and Totolito.
-On July 11, the ADF attacked the town of Kamango, triggering the flight of over 60,000 refugees across the border into the Ugandan district of Bundibugyo.
+In July, the ADF renewed its fighting in the Congolese district of Beni.
+The ADF, together with the NALU, fought a pitched battle with the FARD, briefly taking the towns of Mamundioma and Totolito.
+On 11 July, the ADF attacked the town of Kamango, triggering the flight of over 60,000 refugees across the border into the Ugandan district of Bundibugyo.

-September

-Early in September 2013, regional leaders under the International Conference of the Great Lakes Region (ICGLR) asked the recently formed combative Intervention Brigade under MONUSCO to attack positions of foreign negative forces operating in DRC, including the ADF.
-On 23 September 2013, 3 people were killed during an ADF attack in the Watalinga Sector, North Kivu, DRC.
-On 27 September 2013, ADF militants killed five and abducted 30 people in an attack on a health center in the city of Maleki, DRC.
+Early in September, regional leaders under the International Conference of the Great Lakes Region (ICGLR) asked the recently formed combative Intervention Brigade under MONUSCO to attack positions of foreign forces operating in DRC, including the ADF.
+On 23 September, three people were killed during an ADF attack in the Watalinga Sector, North Kivu, DRC.
+On the 27th, ADF militants killed five and abducted 30 people in an attack on a health center in the village of Maleki, DRC.

-October

-On 23 October 2013, ADF guerrillas abducted 26 people from the village of Upira, North Kivu, later transferring them to the rebel strongholds of Makembi and Chuchubo.
+On 23 October, ADF guerrillas abducted 26 people from the village of Upira, North Kivu, later transferring them to the rebel strongholds of Makembi and Chuchubo.

-November

-In the period between November 2012 and November 2013, ADF carried out 300 kidnappings.